chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-03-30-nerd-snipped-into-importing-nike-running-club-into-strava-api/index.md

 Uploading a TCX file via the API yielded the same result (shocker), so I tried finding other posts of people affected by these inconsistencies, but the only real fix I read about was to use a GPX file.
 I tried exporting a “good” run’s GPX file from Strava but it wasn’t very similar to TCX, so my idea of using a good run as a template to convert the bad ones fell apart.
 Plus, I didn’t want to convert all the files.
 While The GPS data in those files is supposedly good, I didn’t want to spend a lot of time trying to fix something when I couldn’t even tell where the issue was.

 I saw in the API documentation there was a way to insert an activity as a plain object: date, distance, time… no GPS data, but at this point, I didn’t care.
-It’s kind of fun to have, yes, but not essential: accurate activity logs are more important that showing the same paths I take most of the time.
+It’s kind of fun to have, yes, but not essential: accurate activity logs are more important than showing the same three paths I take most of the time.
 So I’d need a list of all the activities to log, exported as JSON, without any other data.

 I ended up creating a simple Node script that parses the XML files via [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser) (120 MB of data took a couple seconds, it is true to its name!), collects basic data for each file as an object, and spits out an array as a JSON file.
 I wanted to load the file into my app buy it’s all local, and it’s a one-time import operation, so I just copy-pasted the contents into the app as a variable, who cares?
 Work smarter, not harder!

 So the next part is to import each activity: it’s a single one per API call, so I looped over the array, and imported the data, with a few tweaks to make sure it was saved as a run.
-Once one file was done, I moved on to the next.
+Once one file was done (using `await`), I moved on to the next.
 I didn’t want to run into rate-limiting issues, and 151 files is relatively fast to go through.

 I then refreshed my Strava activity page, and sure enough: a bunch of new activities appeared!
 All the distances seemed correct, so I am pretty happy with this.
 It’s historical, basic data, but it is more than enough to track my stats for running.